Radinax/Radinax/README.md

 - Bun
 - Hono

-#### What I want to learn and do in 2024-2025:
+#### What I want to learn and do in 2025:

-- Build many SAAS
+- Learn AI and Build AI empowered products
-- .NET
-- Golang
-- Web3
+- Learn AI: Tensor Flow, Pytorch, LLM, Vercel AI

 #### Profesional experience